-Health and Physical Education is designed to give students experience and learning in Health theory and active
+Health and Physical Education is designed to give students experience and learning in Health theory and active Physical Education tasks.

 The subject incorporates two strands:

 - Health focussing on personal, social and community health - Physical Education focussing on practical 'movement based' experiences related to moving our body and learning through movement.